jamespericles/Team-Portfolio-Generator/README.md

 ### <a name="Description"></a>Description

 This application is created with the workplace in mind.
-It creates various HTML documents based on user input from the command line using inquirer.
+It creates a HTML document based on user input from the command line using inquirer.
 Besides this, the code is written in such a way that it can be easily tested using Jest, allowing for it be incremented on easily.

+When all dependencies have been installed, the user is able to run app.js in their terminal using node.
+Doing so will prompt them first with the type of employee to be added first.
+The user will then be asked a series of questions specific to the type of employee they first specified.
+At the end of that line of questioning, the user can opt to either add another employee or to finish, which will then generate the `team.html` file.

+Things to note : 1.
+The `output` directory does not need to be created prior to running app.js within node 2.
+Similarly, `team.html` does not need to be created prior to running app.js 3.
+If a `team.html` file is in the output directory prior to running app.js, it will be overwritten

 ### <a name="Screenshots"></a>Screenshots